murilloeng/Canvas/README.md

 ### Text

 Text can be added to the scene via the class `canvas::objects::Text`.
 Text support is made available via the [freetype library](http://freetype.org/).
 Fonts are loaded from true type font files (`.ttf`).
-In windows, these files are usually located under `C:\Windows\Fonts`, while on Unix they are usually located under `/usr/share/fonts/`.
+In windows, these files are usually located under `C:\Windows\Fonts`, while on Unix they are usually located under `/usr/share/fonts`.

 ### Latex

 Latex can be added to the scene via the class `canvas::objects::Latex`.
-Latex support is made available via the `pdflatex  TeX compiler` distributed in the [MiKTeX package](https://miktex.org/).
+Latex support is made available via the `pdflatex TeX compiler` distributed by the [MiKTeX package](https://miktex.org/).
 Make sure to have it installed and available in the path before using the Latex class.

 ### Images